Cannabis provides a range of medicinal benefits from reducing inflammation to creating feelings of bliss and happiness. How? Cannabinoids.

-Cannabis was even an essential part of American medicine cabinets decades before it was demonized as the Devil’s Lettuce that fed on the brains of children.
-Or, better yet, labeled Jazz Cigarettes that “caused white women to seek sexual relations with Negroes, entertainers, and others.”
+Cannabis was an essential part of American medicine cabinets decades before it was demonized as the Devil’s Lettuce that fed on the brains of children.
+Centuries before being labeled Jazz Cigarettes that, “caused white women to seek sexual relations with Negroes, entertainers, and others.”

 This propaganda gave ammo to the Marijuana Tax Act, making cannabis illegal to possess.
-As a result, adequate research on the effects of cannabis has been slow to nonexistent.
+As a result, adequate research on the effects of cannabis has been slow to nearly nonexistent.
 Yet, the list of proven benefits is longer than a TSA line during the holiday season.
-These benefits can range depending on the cultivar (or strain) you consume, the method of consumption, and/or your bio-individuality.
-Cannabis to the body is like your favorite auntie that helps brings balance to your toxic family dynamic by just being carefree, unfiltered, and open-minded.
+These benefits can range depending on the cultivar (or strain) you consume, the method of consumption, and/or your unique biological makeup.
+Cannabis to the body is like the favorite auntie that helps brings balance to a toxic family dynamic by just being carefree, unfiltered, and open-minded.

-How?
+How is this possible?
 Mammals, that includes humans, have an internal network called the Endocannabinoid System (ECS).
 The thing is, our organs need balance to operate well and without interruption.
-The ESC system helps control a lot of biological functions such as memory, metabolism, mood, and body temperature.
+The ECS helps control a lot of biological functions such as memory, metabolism, mood, and body temperature.
 This keeps the human body in check by triggering responses that restore our internal environment regardless of what goes on outside of it.
-Put it this way, if cannabis is our body’s favorite auntie, then consider the ESC Big Mama.
+Put it this way, if cannabis is our body’s favorite auntie, then consider the ECS Big Mama.

-When the ESC gets a just little bit of cannabis, it has the potential to treat seizures, PTSD, nausea, chronic pain, anxiety, and a host of other conditions and symptoms.
+When the ECS gets just a little bit of cannabis, it has the potential to treat seizures, PTSD, nausea, chronic pain, anxiety, and a host of other conditions and symptoms.
 A combination of cannabinoids and other compounds is responsible for the varying results.